"Would recommend if looking for a law firm that is committed to every case and personal circumstance" by Cameron J., Past Client

 You might be convicted of this offense even if nobody was harmed in the incident.
-You may also be convicted of using an item which you would not normally think of as a deadly weapon, such as a pocket knife or a car you are driving.
+You may also be convicted of using an item that you would not normally think of as a deadly weapon, such as a pocketknife or a car.

 Attorney for an Assault with a Deadly Weapon Crime in Tallahassee, FL

-Hiring an experienced criminal defense attorney in Tallahassee is very important if you have been accused of assault with a deadly weapon in Florida.
-The attorneys at Law Offices of Don Pumphrey, Jr. are familiar with Florida criminal law and have successfully defended clients accused of assault with a deadly weapon.
+Hiring an experienced criminal defense attorney in Tallahassee is very important if you have been accused of this crime in Florida.
+The attorneys at Pumphrey Law are familiar with Florida criminal law and have successfully defended clients accused of this crime.

-The attorneys at Pumphrey Law have years of experience representing those charged with Florida felony assault offenses.
-They are devoted to protecting the rights of clients, and they will fight to get the best possible outcome for your case.
+The attorneys at Pumphrey Law have years of experience representing those charged with Florida felony assault offenses, including Aggravated Assault with a Deadly Weapon.
+They are devoted to protecting the rights of clients, and they will fight to get the best possible outcome for your case anywhere in Florida.

-Pumphrey Law represent adults and juveniles accused assault with a deadly weapon in Tallahassee, Bristol, Monticello, Midway, Quincy and nearby areas.
+Pumphrey Law represents adults and juveniles accused of this charge and all others in Tallahassee, Bristol, Monticello, Midway, Quincy, nearby areas and throughout the state.
 Call (850) 681-7777 or send a message via our website today to discuss your defense options during a free consultation with our legal team.

-Assault with a deadly weapon without intent to kill in Florida can be charged as an aggravated assault under Fla.
-Stat. § 784.021(1)(a).
-If you are accused of assault with a deadly weapon with intent to kill, you will face more serious attempted murder charges.
+Assault with a Deadly Weapon without intent to kill in Florida can be charged as an Aggravated Assault under Florida Statutes § 784.021(1)(a).
+If you are accused of Assault with a Deadly Weapon with intent to kill, you will face more serious Attempted Murder or Murder charges.

-As with any assault charge in Florida, the prosecution needs to prove there was an intentional threat by word or action to do violence to another person, combined with the apparent ability carry out the threat, and the taking of an action which created a well-founded fear in the other person that violence was imminent.
+As with any Assault charge in Florida, the prosecution needs to prove there was an intentional threat by word or action to do violence to another person, combined with the apparent ability to carry out the threat, and an action which created a well-founded fear in the other person that violence was imminent.
 The prosecution does not need to prove that you intended to harm the person, and you can be convicted even if nobody was hurt.

 A “deadly weapon” is any object that is used or is threatened to be used in a way that is likely to produce death or great bodily harm.
 Examples of things that can be considered deadly weapons are:

-- Any solid object used as a club
+Any solid object used as a club; or,

-If the deadly weapon involved in the assault was a gun or destructive device such as a pipe bomb, you would face long mandatory minimum sentences under Fla.
-Stat. § 775.087:
+If the deadly weapon involved in the assault was a gun or destructive device such as a pipe bomb, you would face long mandatory minimum sentences under Florida Statutes § 775.087: